Attending the funeral of a parent should be a straightforward case but if your parent was abusive, attending her funeral is debatable.

 Prepare yourself and attend the funeral of your mother.
 No matter how difficult it is for you to attend her funeral, put in every effort to attend it.

-Speak Well of your Mother in her Funeral
+Speak well of your Parent in her Funeral

 When you attend the funeral of your abusive mother, don’t pour out your bitterness to ruin her final journey.